S.C.F. Hooligans

 S.C.F.
 Hooligans (Sport Club Feyenoord) is a Dutch football hooligan firm associated with Feyenoord.
 The number of supporters in the year 1990 was estimated at around 350 people (often called hooligans).
 The characteristics are a tattoo on the right forearm, some clothing and a hat.
 The group consists of a mix of men from different backgrounds, both workers and students and working fathers.
 There are often two distinct groups: the 'old' hard core (active from the year 1970) and the 'new' hard core (active since 1990 and violent), also known as Feyenoord third generation Rotterdam (FIIIR).

 After this there came a third younger group, who frequently used hard drugs.
 In order to distinguish them, the SCF hooligans sometimes calls themselves 'real S.C.F.' analogy of the Real IRA.
 Moreover, the distinction between the 'new' hard core and the 'elusive hooligans' are thin: both groups afford football a subordinate role and focus more on riots.

 Violence and composition

 Violence forms an integral part of the SCF.
 In clashes with rival hooligans such as F-side of AFC Ajax, there are often carried weapons (such as knives, bats and brass knuckles), but firearms are rejected.
 Recordings of fights are sometimes made by members to return home to see.
 There is a silence within the group.

 Within the SCF there is clear hierarchy.
 Newcomers ("errand boys") can be set by the SCF 'scout' or voluntary base, where boys with acquaintances in the SCF often easier to be included.
 All entrants must prove themselves.
 Running away from battles means for example that they be put out.
 If they are part of the SCF, it is often 'for life', as they describe themselves.
 By showing strength, members can progress to a higher status.
 The highest status have the 'leaders' or 'controls'.
+Fastly the S.C.F was seen as one of the most feared hooligan firms in Europe.